LORD-MicroStrain/mip_sdk/examples/c/5_series/ar/README.md

 # 5 Series AR Example (C)

-This example demonstrates how to configure and use a MicroStrain 5-series AR device with the MIP SDK using the C API.
+This example demonstrates how to configure the attitude filter to stream filter data on a MicroStrain 5-series AR device with the MIP SDK using the C API.

 ## Overview